 Continuous service for notice pay preserved on transfer

-The European Court of Justice (“ECJ”) has considered an interesting TUPE issue concerning continuous service, arising in a case referred by the Swedish Labour Court.
+An Advocate General (“AG”) of the European Court of Justice has handed down an advisory opinion on an interesting TUPE issue concerning continuous service, arising in a case referred by the Swedish Labour Court

 The dispute centred on the notice periods to which a number of employees were entitled on termination.
 The applicable notice was derived from collective agreements and based on the individual’s length of continuous service.
 The employees had transferred to the respondent employer under the Swedish equivalent of TUPE some years previously, with the bulk of their service having been with the transferor.
 Whether their service with the transferor counted for these purposes made a significant difference to the notice payments due.